edwardball/academo.org/README.md

 Finally, each demo needs a `thumbnail.png` file.
 The image should be saved at a size of 260&times;170px in PNG format.
 Please don't include any borders on the images because the thumbnail has a border provided via CSS.

 ## To Do List
-I'd like to start implementing testing on demos (e.g. with Jasmine), and am currently investigating the best way to go about this.
+I'd like to start implementing testing on demos (e.g. with Jasmine), and i am currently investigating the best way to go about this.
 Any input/advice/tips welcome.